juaml/junifer/docs/using/codeless.rst

 ^^^^^^^^^^^

-As mentioned before, this section is entirely optional, as junifer only provides one data reader (:class:`junifer.datareader.DefaultDataReader`), which is the default in case the section is not specified.
+As mentioned before, this section is entirely optional, as junifer only provides one data reader (:class:`.DefaultDataReader`), which is the default in case the section is not specified.

 In any case, the syntax of the section is the same as for the ``datagrabber`` section, using the ``kind`` key to specify the data reader to use, and additional keys to pass parameters to the data reader: